 - Staff turnover is monitored and the rate in the Department of Management and Marketing over the past five years has been low, with three faculty members leaving during this period.
-There were 76 full-time faculty members in the CoB in 2021-2022, of which five were involved in teaching MHRM courses, in addition to their other responsibilities as detailed above.
-An examination of their CVs shows that they have appropriate qualifications and expertise to teach on the programme. - UTEL is responsible for professional development training of faculty and is supported by other units, such as Information Technology (IT) Centre, E-Learning Centre, Library, and the Quality Assurance and Accreditation Centre (QAAC), for specialised training and seminars.
+There were 76 full-time faculty members in the CoB in 2021-2022, of which eight were involved in teaching MBA courses.
+An examination of their CVs shows that they have appropriate qualifications and expertise to teach on the programme. - UTEL is responsible for professional development training of faculty and is supported by other units, such as Information Technology (IT) Centre, E-Learning Centre, library, and the Quality Assurance and Accreditation Centre (QAAC), for specialised training and seminars.
 The Panel was informed during interviews and provided with evidence of a number of internal and external professional development workshops, seminars and training programmes.
-Although UoB does not offer any professional development training aimed specifically at faculty teaching on postgraduate programmes, the Panel learned during interviews that UTEL organises bespoke workshops, which are externally facilitated, if required and the Panel was provided with examples of these for the CoB.
+Although UoB does not offer any professional development training aimed specifically at faculty teaching on postgraduate programmes, the Panel learned during interviews that UTEL organsies bespoke workshops, which are externally facilitated, if required and the Panel was provided with examples of these for the CoB.
 Despite this, the Panel found limited capacity building for research supervision.
-Feedback from the SAC indicates that there is a need to improve supervision, and this is further reinforced by the long time it takes students to complete their thesis.
+Feedback from the SAC indicates that there is a need to improve supervision, and this is further reinforced by the long time it takes students to complete their capstone project/thesis.
 Therefore, the Panel recommends that UoB should enhance faculty capacity for supervising research theses and projects through the implementation of effective relevant professional development programmes.